blik616287/intune_autoinstall/README.md

    - For touchless installations, verify the keyboard input is working

 2. **Cannot connect to VNC**
-   - Ensure port 6080 is not blocked by firewall
+   - Ensure port var:VNCPORT is not blocked by firewall
    - Verify the services are running: `systemctl status novnc.service`

 3. **Guest Additions not working**